 - You should get uniformly powdered cashew nuts that are slightly moist (due to the natural oils in the nuts) and slightly coarse and crumbly

-- Place the sugar and water in a non-stick pan on medium flame
+- Place 1/2 cup white sugar and 4 tablespoons water in a non-stick pan on medium heat

-- Add the powdered cashew nuts and lower flame
+- Add the powdered cashew nuts and lower heat

-- Now it’s time for some constant stirring.
-Keep stirring continuously for about 8-10 minutes or until the mixture bubbles up and turns into a thick mass that rolls around the spatula as you stir
+- Keep stirring continuously for about 8-10 minutes or until the mixture bubbles up and turns into a thick mass that rolls around the spatula as you stir

 - The mixture may look a bit coarse due to the powdered cashew nuts, do not worry about that

-- Transfer the hot mixture immediately to a plate and add 1 tablespoon milk + 1 teaspoon ghee to this
+- When the mixture starts rolling around and becomes hard to keep stirring, transfer to a plate and add 1 teaspoon ghee

-- Let it warm down to a point where you can handle the mixture with your fingertips
+- Let it cool down to a point where you can handle the mixture with your fingertips

-- Knead gently, adding more milk and ghee if you need, mixing in all the crusty and dry parts for about 2 minutes
+- Knead gently, adding more ghee if you need, mixing in all the crusty and dry parts for about 2 minutes

-- Do not exert too much pressure when kneading, katlis don’t need the same powerful kneading like chapatis do
+- Do not exert too much pressure when kneading, katlis don’t need the same powerful kneading like rotis do

 - You should soon have a very smooth dough that’s still warm